Galaduck/PrimeNumberStuff/README.md

 # Prime Number Stuff

-This section was msde possible by [Primesieve](https://github.com/kimwalisch/primesieve)
+This section was made possible by [Primesieve](https://github.com/kimwalisch/primesieve)